 To save yourself from getting stuck in the middle of nowhere, getting down and dirty under the bonnet before you leave is a very good idea.
-It’s best to check that all those fluids are full before you leave as there’s nothing worse than finding out later down the road that you’ve screwed up and ran out of oil.
-Imagine being stranded on the motorway with your kids because you couldn’t be bothered or forgot to check your car’s health.
+It’s best to check that all those fluids are full before you leave as there’s nothing worse being stranded or having to deal with mechanical problems when you’re trying to enjoy a lovely road trip.
+Also, don’t forget about that spare tyre in the boot.

 4. Ask yourself whether you know the way

 “I’ve been their loads of times, I know where it is”.
 But do you know how to get there though?
 It’s all fun and games thinking that you know the way until your playing guess which way it is as you enter the ring road.
 It’s better to be safe than sorry and carry a map if your old school, or a satnav with you just in case you all of a sudden lose your bearings.

 5. Loosey goosey baby

 The roads can be like the weather at times, unpredictable.
 You just never know what’s around the corner.
 You could be faced with delays and road works on your travels.
 If you’re going on a long trip then you’ll probably want to think about making some stops for fuel and some snacks.
 And, don’t forget that if you’re travelling long-distance, that its recommended that you take a break every two or three hours.